frederik-kofoed-marqversen/ray_tracing/README.md

     - **Subdivision Surface Enhancements**: Incorporate internal crease and corner logic into the subdivision surface algorithm.

 - **Accelerators**
+    - **fn hit_bool**: Implement hit function which returns if a hit is present to use for shadow ray casting.
+This can return at first hit and does not have to continue to find the closets.
     - **GPU**: Self explanatory
     - **General BVH**: Make BVH take a Vec of impl Bounded+Surface objects instead of only Triangle.